Omjihn/Inception/README.md

 ### Alpine Linux

-All the docker in this project are using Alpine Linux.
+All the dockers in this project are using Alpine Linux.

 ## Why this project ?
 The main goal of the project is to introduce people to Docker by guiding them to create their own containers.